 ALGORITHM_UNSPECIFIED: Same as not specifying an algorithm.
 Vertex AI chooses the best search algorithm between Gaussian process bandits, linear combination search, or their variants.

 GRID_SEARCH: A simple grid search within the feasible space.
 This option is useful if you want to specify a quantity of trials that is greater than the number of points in the feasible space.
 In such cases, if you do not specify a grid search, the default algorithm can generate duplicate suggestions.
 To use grid search, all parameters must be of type

 RANDOM_SEARCH: A simple random search within the feasible space.

-Here are a few scenarios where Vertex Vizier can help tune hyperparameters to optimize a model or tune parameters to optimize an outcome:
+In the following scenarios, Vertex AI Vizier helps tune hyperparameters to optimize a model or tune parameters to optimize an outcome: